Want to get on ODSP but don't know how?

 Where recipients have rent-paying tenants of their own as set out in sub-section (b) to (d) above, either in residential property that they own (and live in) or by subletting within their own tenancy, welfare is concerned to ensure that the amount of rent paid is fair in term of market value.
 Remember that all recipients have a "duty to realize available resources" (see Ch.7 "Asset Rules") and the more rent the recipient receives, the less assistance the administrator has to pay.

-Thus, where the rent charged to such a "tenant" is markedly different from what the market would expect, welfare will be suspicious that low rent is being claimed to minimize deductions while actual rent money might be paid to the recipient 'under the table'.
+Thus, where the rent charged to such a "tenant" is markedly different from what the market would expect, welfare will be suspicious that low rent is being claimed to minimize chargeability while actual rent money might be paid to the recipient 'under the table'.

 In such case welfare may reduce or cancel assistance for breach of the "duty to realize all available resources" (see Ch.7 "Asset Rules").
-Remember as well that "income" includes "amounts of income deemed to be AVAILABLE to members of the benefit unit" [Reg s.48(2)], which would allow welfare to "deem" income at a rate higher than that claimed by the recipient - effectively reducing the assistance paid.
+Remember as well that "income" includes "amounts of income deemed to be available to members of the benefit unit" [Reg s.48(2)], which would allow welfare to "deem" income at a rate higher than that claimed by the recipient - effectively reducing the assistance paid.

 (f) Income Exemption For Children and Grandchildren on Social Assistance on their Own